nagyist/electronicsleep.FlashCards/README.md

 FlashCards
 ==========

-FlashCard application for learning python and memorizing simple math
+FlashCard application for learning python and memorizing anything

 Author: Chris Robertson

 License: Released under the BSD license

 Purpose: A simple flashcard application for anyone to memorize programming and math.
-I got the idea for this program to keep my mind sharp and wanted to remember facts I have to look up often with a goal of being a better programmer.
+I got the idea for this program to keep my mind sharp and wanted to remember facts I have to look up often with a goal of being a better programmer and human.
 I left the application as simple as possible so that anyone can extend the functionality without too much complexity.
+Copy the information you want to memoorize into the memorize.txt file and run.
 This is the open source version, there is a web version.

 Usage:
 ```
 Open Terminal
 git clone https://github.com/electronicsleep/FlashCards.git
 cd FlashCards
-python FlashCards.py User
+python FlashCards.py
 ```

 http://mathcard.us